kube-vip/kube-vip/docs/usage/on-prem/index.md

 ### Using DHCP for Load Balancers (experimental)

-With the latest release of `kube-vip` > 0.2.1, it is possible to use the local network DHCP server to provide `kube-vip` with a load-balancer address that can be used to access a
- Kubernetes service on the network.
+With `kube-vip` > 0.2.1, it is possible to use the local network DHCP server to provide `kube-vip` with a load balancer address that can be used to access a Kubernetes service on the network.

-In order to do this we need to signify to `kube-vip` and the cloud-provider that we don't need one of their managed addresses.
-We do this by explicitly exposing a service on the address `0.0.0.0`.
-When `kube-vip` sees a service on this address it will create a `macvlan` interface on the host and request a DHCP address, once this address is provided it will assign it as the VIP and update the Kubernetes service!
+In order to do this, we need to signify to `kube-vip` and the cloud provider that we don't need one of their managed addresses.
+We do this by explicitly exposing a Service on the address `0.0.0.0`.
+When `kube-vip` sees a Service on this address, it will create a `macvlan` interface on the host and request a DHCP address.
+Once this address is provided, it will assign it as the `LoadBalancer` IP and update the Kubernetes Service.

 ```
-$ k expose deployment nginx-deployment --port=80 --type=LoadBalancer --name=nginx-dhcp --load-balancer-ip=0.0.0.0; k get svc
+$ kubectl expose deployment nginx-deployment --port=80 --type=LoadBalancer --name=nginx-dhcp --load-balancer-ip=0.0.0.0; kubectl get svc
 service/nginx-dhcp exposed
 NAME         TYPE           CLUSTER-IP      EXTERNAL-IP     PORT(S)        AGE
 kubernetes   ClusterIP      10.96.0.1       <none>          443/TCP        17m